 Causes of Accidents Involving Ferry Workers

-Whether you work on a passenger ferry, a car ferry, or a roll on/roll off ferry, you are exposed to a certain amount of risk that the vessel owner, operator, and employer are expected to reasonably mitigate.
+Whether you work on a passenger ferry, a car ferry, or a roll on/roll off ferry, you are exposed to a certain amount of risk that the vessel owner, operator, and employer are expected to take reasonable steps to mitigate.
 If this reasonable duty of care is violated and you suffer injury and/or other damages as a result, you may have a claim for compensation.

 What constitutes negligence on a ferry varies widely according to the circumstances of your case.
 If you have suffered injury due to any of the following circumstances, your injury was likely caused by negligence: